 In Kinderwood Park, play comes naturally.
 Here the community's youngest residents can climb on boulders, balance on logs and dig in a dry creek bed.
 Additions to the park were completed in 2017 with new play structures and a swing set.

 Development is continuing in the 33-acre Christine Allen Nature Park.
 A trail will encircle the current fountained pond, inviting evening strolls and offering a spot for peaceful respite.

 Cypress Trail Pond

 Cypress Trail, a 3-mile hike-and-bike trail, meanders throughout the community connecting neighborhoods to parks and playgrounds.

-The newest amenity coming to Woodforest will merge interactive technology and outdoor play in a fully accessible park space.
-Wallaroo Park will feature a Sona Play Arch, a dynamic structure that uses smart camera technology to measure the movement of those playing games using sound and movement.
+Interactive technology meets outdoor play in a fully accessible park space.
+Wallaroo Park features a Sona Play Arch, a dynamic structure that uses smart camera technology to measure the movement of those playing games using sound and movement.